kenogihara/mass_shooting_project/README.md

 - I addressed a specific row (323) where `Total victims` and `Injured` had missing values, filling them with the number of fatalities

 ### Feature Selection
-I selected the following features to be used in KMeans clustering:
+I selected the following features to be used in KMeans clustering using my intuition.
+Furthermore, these columns do not contain any missing values.

 1. `Cause`
 2. `Fatalities`